Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

-In the following, we begin with introducing the maximum work cost $\mathcal W_\text{max,el.}$ per qubit for implementing an elementary gate in the gate set, so that we can estimate the terms in the energy consumption~\eqref{eq:proof_energy_conservation} as $\mathcal W_\text{max,el.}$ times the volume (i.e., width times depth) of the part of the circuit in Fig.~\ref{fig:generic_algo} corresponding to each of the terms.
-Then, we estimate the overall energy consumption $\mathcal W$ in the following three steps, where we do a preliminary idealized estimate without considering gate errors in the first two steps, and then we account \textit{a posteriori} for the overheads of quantum error correction in the third step. \begin{enumerate}[label=(\arabic*)] \item \textit{Contributions from gates, input, and output.} We estimate the contributions $\mathcal W_\text{gate}^{(U_k)}$, $\mathcal W_\text{gate}^{(\text{in},k)}$, $\mathcal W_\text{gate}^{(\text{out})}$, $\Delta E^{(\text{in},k)}$, and $\Delta E^{(\text{out})}$ for generic input sizes, widths, and depths. \item \textit{Contribution from reinitialization by finite Laudauer erasure.} We bound the cost $\mathcal W_\text{gate}^{\mathcal E}$ of reinitializing the qubits, for which we derive a bound for finite Landauer erasure. \item \textit{Contribution from quantum error correction.} Lastly, we correct for the space and time overhead coming from quantum error correction. \end{enumerate}
+In the following analysis, we begin with introducing the maximum work cost $\mathcal W_\text{max,el.}$ per qubit for implementing an elementary gate in the gate set.
+Using $\mathcal W_\text{max,el.}$, we will bound the work costs and the energy transfers between the oracle and the computer, i.e., each term in~\eqref{eq:proof_energy_conservation}, as $\mathcal W_\text{max,el.}$ times the volume (i.e., width times depth) of the part of the circuit in Fig.~\ref{fig:generic_algo} corresponding to each term.
+At the same time, to estimate the overall energy consumption $\mathcal W$, we will also bound the control costs and the initialization cost appearing in~\eqref{eq:proof_energy_conservation_2}.
+Our analysis of these bounds consisted of the following three steps, where we do a preliminary idealized estimate without considering gate errors in the first two steps, and then we account \textit{a posteriori} for the overheads of quantum error correction in the third step. \begin{enumerate}[label=(\arabic*)] \item \textit{Contributions from gates, input, and output.} We estimate the contributions $\mathcal W_\text{gate}^{(U_k)}$, $\mathcal W_\text{gate}^{(\text{in},k)}$, $\mathcal W_\text{gate}^{(\text{out})}$, $\Delta E^{(\text{in},k)}$, and $\Delta E^{(\text{out})}$ for generic input sizes, widths, and depths. \item \textit{Contribution from reinitialization by finite Laudauer erasure.} We bound the cost $\mathcal W_\text{gate}^{\mathcal E}$ of reinitializing the qubits, for which we derive a bound for finite Landauer erasure. \item \textit{Contribution from quantum error correction.} Lastly, we correct for the space and time overhead coming from quantum error correction. \end{enumerate}

 \paragraph*{Maximum work cost for implementing an elementary gate.} We here analyze the work cost per qubit for performing each elementary quantum gate in the gate set, which is to be bounded by a constant independent of the size of the problem the gates are used to solve.